This article will help you:

 If you create custom bins, the percentages returned will be calculated using only users who fall between the min and max values for your bin.

-NOTE: The median bar will still be calculated based on the full data set, regardless of the bin min and max.
+NOTE: The median bar will only appear if you're looking at the time to convert between two specific steps.
+Additionally, the median bar will still be calculated based on the full data set, regardless of the bin min and max.

 While the default scope of a Time to Convert graph is the entire funnel, you can also limit it to any two consecutive steps in your funnel: